-John and Jean have two children.
-They share joint legal custody of the children with John being the parent with physical custody.
+Consider John and Jean who have two children.
+They share joint legal custody and John has physical custody.
 The children live with John, but Jean has the same legal rights as John when making major decisions about the children.

 John harbors a lot of anger toward Jean because she cheated and left him to raise the children when she chose another man over him.
-In John’s opinion, Jean gave up any right to any say so over the children’s lives when she abandoned the marriage and left her children.
+In John’s opinion, Jean gave up any right to say-so over the children’s lives when she abandoned the marriage and left her children.